 Optimizing load time in WordPress is up to you and the hosting plan you’re on.
 You can optimize the load time of your WooCommerce store though.
 That might take much money and time, and your hosting provider also plays a huge character in this case.
 If you choose to go for those cheap $2 hosting, you cannot expect it to be fast no matter how much you pay for SEO experts to optimize your site for you.

 WooCommerce has one and a thousand plugins!
 Yes, a huge number.
 But this has a drawback which falls into oblivion sometimes.
 It is likely to slow downloading speed and overall performance when installing too many plugins and extensions.
 This is due to the memory taken out for those plug-ins and apps which might even cause memory limit issues.
 Consider this carefully as you may add the fee for high-speed hosting in the decision-making process.

 3. Ease of use

 The main advantage of Shopify is a built-in online store, so almost all things are intuitive.
 Using the Shopify platform has never been easier with a few clicks.
 To start with Shopify, first go to Shopify.com, press on the signup, go through some basic setup instructions then willing to sell.
-Shopify is designed for all owner, even those who has no coding knowledge.
+Shopify is designed for all owner, even those who have no coding knowledge.
 It will walk you through the steps by steps to set everything up.

 WooCommerce is not a hosted platform and not a subscription-based solution like Shopify, so you have to handle a couple of things like install WooCommerce, manage updates, keep backups and make sure that your store is secure.
 Setting up WooCommerce is quite complex because you need to install WordPress first.
 Following these steps to institute WordPress: